TimWindecker/timwindecker.github.io/README.md

 1. Clone this repo
 2. Open with VS Code
+3. Store environment variables (e.g. `WEB3FORMS_KEY`) in `.devcontainer/secrets.env` and add them as a secret to your GitHub repo when deploying as a page
-3. Use the Dev Containers plugin to setup the development container
+4. Use the Dev Containers plugin to setup the development container
-4. Start local server with `bun run dev --host 0.0.0.0`
+5. Start local server with `bun run dev --host 0.0.0.0`